Kristi has been a competitive gymnastics coach for 25+ years and has coached levels 3-10 to state, regional, western and national titles.

 It's important that instructors make eye contact with the children.
 Eye contact establishes respect, lets the child know that they are speaking to them directly and that they are listening as well.
 It will also ensure that the child understands what the instructor is explaining.
 If the teacher is speaking to the child and looking somewhere else, how will the child know if the instruction is meant specifically for him or her?
 Eye contact is very important.

-- Work with all of the children in the class.
+3. Work With All of the Children in the Class

 Instructors should make sure that every student gets a turn at each station.
 If there are too many stations for the kids to go through in an organized manner, take down as many stations as you need to so that the kids can move through the stations easily making sure everyone is taking a turn.
 Since you are an active teacher, you will be constantly moving throughout the stations, making eye contact and giving positive reinforcement along with one simple correction at a time.